 The link between academia and business is very valuable.
-For years, Aquafil has been collaborating with local universities and institutes to attract new talent, inform new generations about ESG issues, and
+For years, Aquafil has been collaborating with local universities and institutes to attract new talent, inform new generations about ESG issues, and promote research in the field of sustainability.

 Every year we organize numerous meetings with students, including visits to our factories and presentations at local universities and schools.
 In addition, we take part in networking events and careers days, such as the Industrial Engineering Day of the Department of Industrial Engineering of the University of Trento, which was an excellent opportunity to meet about 400 young talents interested in learning about our world and the career opportunities we offer.